fstarnaud/ozp-documentation-wiki/Notifications.md

     * Should the get to see all the other orgs' notifications but not interact?
     * Should they only get to see notifications from their own org(s) and the listings associated with their org?
     * Should they get to see OZONE Platform notifications?
+* Can an owner cancel an approved notification?

 ## Mockups